 The rest of this text (verses 2–10) is support for that exhortation.
 Why should they — and why should we — not be troubled?
 Why should we trust you in a situation like this?
 Or in our unique situation?
 Jesus now gives five reasons.

-1. Don’t be troubled, but trust me, because my Father has many rooms in his house and each of you will have one.
+1. My Father has many rooms in his house and each of you will have one.

-2. Don’t be troubled, but trust me, because I myself am going to make ready the place of dwelling with God.
+2. I am going to make ready the place of dwelling with God.

 So two times Jesus says, “I go to prepare a place for you.”
 What does that mean?
 Does it mean that things in heaven are in disrepair?
 Does it mean that the sweetness of fellowship with God is a defective thing and in need of improvement?
 Does it mean that Jesus can say in Matthew 25:34, “Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world,” but that he can’t say, “the rooms have been prepared from the foundation of the world”?